SeisComP/seiscomp/doc/base/tutorials/addstation.rst

 You will ...

 * Add a new station to your SeisComP system for archiving.
-* Configure it for processing, too.
+* Configure it for processing too.

 :Pre-requisites for this tutorial:
 * :ref:`tutorials_postinstall`,
 * :ref:`tutorials_geofon_waveforms`
-* :ref:`tutorials_archiving`?,
+* :ref:`tutorials_archiving`,
-* understanding :ref:`concepts_inventory`.
+* An understanding of :ref:`concepts_inventory`.

 :Afterwards/Results/Outcomes:
-* The new station acquire and archives data in real time
+* For the new station data are acquired and archived in real time.
-* The new station used for automatic real-time data processing
+* The new station is used for automatic real-time data processing.

 :Time range estimate:
 * 40 minutes.

-:Related tutorial(s):
-* {X, Y, Z} - where to go next.

 ----------